What's a Snake Boat?

-Old tradition meets modern sporting style, with snake boat races that aren't associated with religious customs to become part of a new commercial Kerala Boat Race League (KBRL) tournament, which will be launched in 2019.
+Old tradition meets modern sporting style, with snake boat races that aren't associated with religious customs to become part of a new commercial Champions Boat League (CBL) tournament, which was launched in 2019.
 The Kerala government aims to add glamor and prestige to the state's snake boat races, and plans to market the tournament to tourists internationally.
+It's billed to be the world's largest team sport!

 How to Get There

 The closest airport to Alleppey is in Kochi, 85 kilometers (53 miles) away.
 A pre-paid taxi from the airport is reliable and hassle-free and will cost about 2,300 rupees.
 Taxis are available 24 hours a day, although you may have to pay an extra charge at night.
 Uber and Ola app-based taxis are also available.
 Travel time is approximately two hours.

 Alleppey has a railway station, located a short distance southwest of the town center.
 The railway station closest to Kochi airport is Aluva (spelled Alwaye with code AWY), opposite Aluva Rajiv Gandhi Bus Station about 20 minutes away.
 Alleppey is also readily accessible from Ernakulum South (about an hour from Kochi).

 The nearest railway station to Aranmula is Chengannur, 10 kilometers (6 miles) away.
 It's easy to get a train there from Ernakulum, and likewise, all major trains between Kochi and Trivandrum stop at Chengannur.
 However, Chengannur is on a different line to Alleppey, so it's not possible to travel by train between the two places.